BrokenSource/TurboPipe/Readme.md

 > [!NOTE]
 > **The tests conditions are as follows**:
 > - The tests are the average of 3 runs to ensure consistency, with 5 GB of the same data being piped
-> - These aren't tests of render speed; but ratherthe throughput speed of GPU -> CPU -> RAM -> IPC
+> - These aren't tests of render speed; but rather the throughput speed of GPU -> CPU -> RAM -> IPC
 > - All resolutions are wide-screen (16:9) and have 3 components (RGB) with 3 bytes per pixel (SDR)
 > - The data is a random noise per-buffer between 128-135.
 So, multi-buffers runs are a noise video
 > - Multi-buffer cycles through a list of buffer (eg. 1, 2, 3, 1, 2, 3... for 3-buffers)